How to Help

 Understand — Your loved one is experiencing something deeply profound.
 To better communicate, and make your help as beneficial as possible, learn more about the experiences of other young women diagnosed with breast cancer.
 Read first-hand accounts in our informative and moving survivor stories.

 Children — Helping children cope with a loved one’s diagnosis can present intense challenges.
 To help you do what’s best for your young ones, we have collected some general advice in our Helping Children Cope with Breast Cancer brochure.
 Remember, though, that there is no one right way to help children cope.
 Each child and each family is unique, but these general guidelines can help answer some basic questions and make this experience easier for your children.

 We’re Here for You

-Thank you — on behalf of the young woman you love and all young women facing similar challenges — for acting as a caregiver.
+Thank you — on behalf of the young woman you love and all young women facing similar challenges — for acting as a co-survivor.
 Remember—do the best you can, but you can’t do it all.
 Call or email us for any additional information or support you need.
 We are here for you during your challenging time.